-Coronavirus is taking a toll on foot traffic in hospitality venues across the world - so hospitality businesses will have to find new ways to continue growing after this crisis is over.
-One of the most effective ways to do this will be to make sure you stay at the forefront of customer's minds by getting them to engage with your brand's story.
+One of the most effective ways to drive customer engagement is to make sure you stay at the forefront of customer's minds by getting them to engage with your brand's story.

 In today’s post, guest blogger Kristin Savage talks us through storytelling as a marketing technique, and the best ways to apply storytelling to your business to draw online attention and drive customer engagement.